NardJ/SerialMonitorPP/README.md

 For multiline messages, or maybe want to send different messages depending on a received message, you can load/run a script using the script button.
 ![scriptbutton](/images/scriptbutton.png)

 Your script will be run, if errors were encountered you can find them in the second tab.
+You can edit, save or reload the script.
+If you want a delay between each  scriptline you can specify one using pulldown button at the bottom.
 ![scriptbutton](/images/scriptengine.png)
-You can insert a delay between the scriptlines by using the delay pulldown button at the bottom.